-Impact Investing The rise of the responsible consumer
+Impact Investing Investing in the responsible consumer

 Climate change is raising serious questions about how sustainable our lifestyles are.
 As a consumer, you can support sustainable companies with your everyday purchases.
 In turn, responsible companies will be well-placed to attract investors who are looking for both financial return and positive impact.
 Our new report looks at why responsible consumerism is on the rise and which sectors it will disrupt.